aman-kalsi/dotfiles/README.md

 Get setup with: https://github.com/tmux/tmux/wiki

 ## Enable copying in Windows
 Custom clipboard config was added in init.lua.
-Can copy text with either "+y or "*y depending on the register we would like to use
+Uses underlying Windows copy.exe for copying and powershell.exe for pasting.